Nafay-Aftab/Customer-Churn-Analysis/README.md

 Payment Method: Customers using electronic checks tend to churn at higher rates.
 Service Subscriptions: Subscriptions to services like TechSupport, StreamingTV, and OnlineSecurity have a significant effect on churn.

-📝 License
+📝 License:
 This project is open-source and intended for educational purposes.
 Feel free to fork or contribute to the repository.

-💡 Notes for Users
+💡 Notes for Users:
 Customization: The notebook allows you to easily modify and explore additional analyses or add more features to the dataset.

 Improvements: You can extend the analysis by applying machine learning models or incorporating feature engineering techniques to predict customer churn more accurately.

-🎯 Conclusion
+🎯 Conclusion:
 This analysis helps us understand which factors contribute to customer churn, giving insights that can help businesses design retention strategies, such as offering targeted discounts, personalized services, or better contract terms, to reduce churn and improve customer loyalty.